cake-lab/PointAR/readme.md

 We provide data generation scripts, the generated data is around 300 GB, takes 3 hours for generation (GPU device, CPU device).

+To start data generation, please first download the Matterport3D and Neural Illumination datasets.
+And then modify the corresponding path in `config.py` file, then use the `gen_data.py` script to start generation.

 ## Model Training

 To train the model: